Jennifer Younan is a partner in the International Arbitration practice.

 Jennifer has notably participated in several of the largest international disputes submitted to arbitration.
 Her experience covers a wide range of sectors, including energy (oil and gas, power, nuclear), business combinations (mergers and acquisitions, joint ventures), banking and finance, infrastructure/transportation, construction and general commercial matters.

 Jennifer is a member of the ICC Commission on Arbitration and ADR, ICC Task Force on maximizing the probative value of witness evidence and an Australian Government Delegate to the UNCITRAL Working Group II on Arbitration and Conciliation.

-Jennifer Younan is featured in the Who’s Who Arbitration – Future Leaders 2017.
-The publication, which is based upon an independent survey of general counsel and private practice lawyers worldwide, profiles the foremost practitioners in the arbitration community aged 45 and under and notes that Jennifer “draws praise for her ‘sharp intellect and ability to keep calm under any circumstances’”.
+Jennifer is featured in Who’s Who Arbitration – Future Leaders 2018.
+The publication, which is based upon an independent survey of general counsel and private practice lawyers worldwide, profiles the foremost practitioners in the global arbitration community aged 45 and under and notes that Jennifer “draws praise for her ‘sharp intellect and ability to keep calm under any circumstances’”.
 The 2017 inaugural edition of the same survey notes that she is a “delightful individual, very talented and wonderful to work with”.
 Jennifer is also featured in the 2018 and 2017 editions of Who’s Who Legal: France, where she is described as “an up-and-coming partner who is ‘capable of great things’”.